 If you've wanted to create short videos for your cybersecurity awareness content but uncertain on how keep it effective, this talk features Elisheva Hudson, documentary filmmaker and owner of Hudson Films with an emphasis on short, documentary style videos for impact.
 The aim of our discussion is to provide a framework for cyber security professionals in creating strong videos to convey their cyber security stories of awareness.

 "A lot of people get stuck on the technical so much they forget about the foundations of what is being put into this video in order to make an impact...Do your best to override that as much as possible or perhaps don't [even] start with the tech.
 The first thing to start with is 'what do I want this video to be about'.
 There are studies that show there are many technical things that audiences will be forgiving of when it comes to the lighting or the framing being off - people will be quite forgiving of that.
 But what they won't be forgiving of is if it's quite boring.

-Making your video unique can also be just how you present the content - for example, through humour - using some sort of hook to capture people's attention that they don't typically expect.
+Making your security awareness training video unique can also be just how you present the content - for example, through humor - using some sort of hook to capture people's attention that they don't typically expect.

 Elisheva clarified "uniqueness applies to the video as a whole".
-Whether it is the person being interviewed, the way the video is constructed, or how it is approached all applies to the video as a whole.
-Don't get too caught up on ensuring every element of the process is considered 'unique' - it's rather the big picture.
+Whether it is the person being interviewed, the way the video is constructed, or how it is approached all apply to the video as a whole.
+Don't get too caught up in ensuring every element of the process is considered 'unique' - it's rather the big picture.

 What grabs the audience's attention initially - the 'hook' - can be established in a variety of ways.
 A couple of examples of a hook that are good to consider include beginning with a question or presenting the intro in a way that gets the audience to ask a question themselves.
 Once there is a question, typically the listener wants to stay long enough for the answer.